Introducing Cloud Cost Recommendations

 Harness, Your Guardian of Cloud Costs

-We are continuing to craft and innovate on ways to help you and your organization save money on cloud spend.
+We are continuing to craft and innovate on new cloud cost management features to help you and your organization save money on cloud spend.
 Recently we also announced the ability to extract cloud cost information via API from the Harness Platform.
 Before Cloud Cost Management, managing your cloud spend was certainly a consternation.
 At Harness, we are on a mission to democratize cloud spend and help disseminate valuable and prudent information as quickly as you consume cloud resources.
 Stay tuned and make sure to sign up for Cloud Cost Management, today.

 Cheers,